rogarui/instagram_auto_raffle/README.md

 # instagram_auto_raffle
-This python code allows to participate in instagram sweepstakes automatically, where it is necessary to post comments by adding people.
+This python code allows to participate in instagram raffles automatically, where it is necessary to post comments by adding people.

 You need:
 - Username